hawkinx/shared/S3_buckets_object_lifecycling_and_Crossplane.md

 ## S3 buckets, lifecycling and replication

-While replication might not seem belong to data lifecycling, it there are good reasons to mention it in this context.
+While replication might not seem belong to data lifecycling, it is appropriate to mention it in this context as there are use cases that combine lifecycling and replication.

 Reference: [AWS S3 Replicating objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html)